 In accordance with the Joint Petition for Settlement at Docket Nos.
 R-2009-2139884 and P-2009-2097639 ("Petition for Settlement"), which was approved by the Commission by Order entered July 29, 2010, PGW implemented a Demand Side Management ("DSM") program which is currently approved to run through August 31, 2015.
 Under the DSM, the Enhanced Low Income Retrofit Program ("ELIRP") replaced and expanded PGW's prior LIURP Conservation Works Program and began providing free energy conservation services for CRP customers on January 1, 2011.
-PGW is in the process of performing an impact evaluation of ELIRP and will address the performance and continuation of ELIRP at-Docket-Nos.
-R-2009-2139884 and P-2009-2097639in its forthcoming DSM filing or, with respect to continuation, by amendment to this Plan.
+PGW is in the process of performing an impact evaluation of ELIRP and will address the performance and continuation of ELIRP in its forthcoming DSM filing or, with respect to continuation, by amendment to this Plan.
 The ELIRP proposal which will be filed as part of the DSM dockets will be provided to the Bureau of Consumer Services.